yuliytsank/glaucoma-project/README.md

 ## Network Details

+- the network architecture is contained in 'utils/custom3d_GAP_glaucoma.py'

 -the network I built was based off of the one in this medical imaging paper: https://arxiv.org/abs/1807.04855

 -the image below shows the original network at the top and my customization below it in order to fit low-resolution data to simulate the output of a less expensive OCT scanner